 - Set an intention.
 Before using it’s best to set an intention to guide your experience in the right direction.
 Ask yourself if there’s something you want to feel or accomplish.
 Well consuming cannabis, visualize your intention and act on it.

 - Stick to your nose.
 Smell the strain and see what you most respond to.
 Notice what it smells like and if that smell reminds you of anything.
 Be aware of your bodily reactions- mouthwatering, wincing, smiling, etc… The flavors of the terpene combination provide your body with intuitive knowledge of not only what’s appealing to you but also what your body craves.

 - Listen to your body.
 Budtenders and other consumers alike can be valuable sources of information.
 Both have varied education and experiences.
 Neither are you.
 Your body will tell you what feels good.
 Pay attention to what your body is telling you.

 - Take notes.
 Writing down what you notice about your experience will help you to recreate or improve upon your next experience.
-Note what, where, when and how you used.
-It will help you identify your best strains, methods and dosages.
+Note what, where, when, and how you used it.
+It will help you identify your best strains, methods, and dosages.

 - Journal your thoughts & feelings.
 Writing down the thoughts and feelings you are experiencing before, during, and after your use can help you understand your needs and manage your symptoms.
 Cannabis can help surface and reveal thoughts and feelings.
 Buried resentments and sublimated desires may come up.
 Writing about your experience helps to acknowledge what materializes and process what it means to your well-being.